markdewing/small_molecules/helium/pyscf/README.md

-The file `he.py` runs Hartree-Fock with a CC-PVDZ basis.
+The file `he.py` runs Hartree-Fock with a cc-pVDZ basis.